Cloud Vulnerability DB

 A community-led vulnerabilities database

-A successful exploitation of this vulnerability allows unauthenticated attackers to delete any user account from the WordPress installation, including administrative users.
-This could lead to denial of service, loss of access for legitimate users, and potential disruption of website operations (WPScan).
+When successfully exploited, this vulnerability allows unauthenticated attackers to delete arbitrary users from the WordPress installation.
+This can lead to denial of service for affected users and potential disruption of website operations (WPScan, Rapid7).

-The vulnerability has been fixed in IDonate version 2.1.13.
-Site administrators are strongly advised to update to this version or later to protect against unauthorized user deletion attacks (WPScan).
+The vulnerability has been patched in IDonate version 2.1.13.
+Website administrators running affected versions should immediately upgrade to the latest version to protect against potential attacks (WPScan).

 Source: This report was generated using AI